John Paul (judge): American Civil War

-During the Civil War, John Paul entered the Confederate States Army as a private in the Salem Artillery on May 1, 1861 along with his brother Paul (1846–1937), but by month's end, both had transferred to the 1st Virginia Cavalry where their brother Peter Paul Jr. (1842–1906) had enlisted.
-John Paul was wounded at Catlett's Station on August 22, 1862, returned to action and was promoted to 3rd lieutenant, then was wounded again and captured during the Battle of Spotsylvania Courthouse on May 7, 1864 and imprisoned at Fort Delaware.
+During the Civil War, John Paul entered the Confederate States Army as a private in the Salem Artillery on May 1, 1861, along with his brother Paul (1846–1937).
+Although all agree he served until the final days of the war, accounts differ as to his term with the Salem Artillery and the subsequent cavalry unit.
+By one account, within a month, both brothers had transferred to the 1st Virginia Cavalry where their brother Peter Paul Jr. (1842–1906) had enlisted.
+Another account has him serving as lieutenant of Company I of the 5th Virginia Cavalry.
+Both accounts agree that during the Second Manassas Campaign, John Paul was severely wounded during a night charge at Catlett's Station on August 22, 1862. returned to action and was promoted to 3rd lieutenant, then was wounded again and captured during the Battle of Spotsylvania Courthouse on May 7, 1864, and imprisoned at Fort Delaware.
 He was released on June 16, 1865, and may have been promoted captain.